mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 My [yak shaving](https://seths.blog/2005/03/dont_shave_that/) adventure sidetracked me so much that I forgot my original goal: run ingredient-phrase-tagger within a Docker container.

 Nevertheless, I was hopeful that the worst was over.
-The only other installation step was to run the library's [setuptools](https://pypi.org/project/setuptools/) installer, and I generally have good luck with setuptools:
+The only other installation step was to run the library's [setuptools](https://pypi.org/project/setuptools/) installer, and I generally had good luck with setuptools:

 ```bash
 $ apt-get install python python-pip -y